damianhakert/damianhakert.github.io/source/getting-help/index.html.md

 ## Contributing
 * [Contributing guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md): describes how to submit Merge Requests and issues.
 Pull Requests and Issues not in line with the guidelines in this document will be closed.

-## Discussion
-* [#gitlab IRC channel](https://webchat.freenode.net/?channels=gitlab): a Freenode channel to get in touch with other GitLab users and get help.
-It is managed by James Newton (newton) and Drew Blessing (dblessing).
-* [Gitter chat room](https://gitter.im/gitlabhq/gitlabhq#): here you can ask questions when you need help.
-* [GitLab Community Forum](https://forum.gitlab.com/): this is the best place to have a discussion.

 ## Reference
 * [GitLab University](https://university.gitlab.com/) contains a variety of resources.